Independent · Republic of Ireland · 2025 regulations

 How much does asbestos removal cost in Ireland?

-There is no published price list for asbestos removal in Ireland — every job is quoted by a contractor against the survey, the access, the material type, and the disposal route.
-We do not publish a "typical" Irish price because there is no honest one to publish.
-What we can say: the work has a high regulatory floor (survey, permit, RPE, containment, four-stage clearance, hazardous-waste disposal), so quotes much below €1,000 for any compliant work are a red flag.
+There is no published price list for asbestos removal in Ireland — every job is quoted against the information or survey available, access, material type, required controls and disposal route.
+A job-specific permit, enclosure and four-stage clearance apply only where the work requires them, so there is no reliable universal minimum price.
 Our cost guide covers what drives the price and what homeowners have reported paying.

 Are there grants for asbestos removal?